-The General Postal Union was created by the Bern treaty on October 9, 1874 in order to form a single postal territory for the reciprocal exchange of correspondence between member post-offices.
+The General Postal Union was created by the Bern treaty on October 9, 1874 in order to form a single international postal territory for the reciprocal exchange of correspondence between member post-offices.
 Within a year they had adopted most of the principals previously set down by the International Postage Association and the Paris Postal Conference of 1863 in regard to uniform mail rates and regulations.
 Prior to this agreement every country had to make an individual treaty with each other nation to regulate international mail.
-The initial signatories of this treaty were Germany, Austria-Hungary, Belgium, Denmark, Egypt, Spain, France, Great Britain, Greece, Italy, Luxembourg, Norway, The Netherlands, Portugal, Romania, Russia, Serbia, Sweden, Switzerland, Turkey, and the United States.
+The initial signatories of this treaty were Germany, Austria-Hungary, Belgium, Denmark, Egypt, Spain, France, Great Britain, Greece, Italy, Luxembourg, Norway, the Netherlands, Portugal, Romania, Russia, Serbia, Sweden, Switzerland, Turkey, and the United States.
 In 1878 they changed their name to the Universal Postal Union, and they became a special agency within the United Nations in 1948.
 All but a handful of nations belong to it today.

 A Uranotypie is a trade name for a type of glossy real photo postcard published by the New Photographic Society in Berlin at the beginning of the 20th century.
 These cards are hand colored with added gilding.

 A Uvachrom is the product of a subtractive mordant dye tone process for the printing of color photographs, patented by Arhur Traube in 1916.
 The technique required the use of multiple transparencies, which made it too difficult and expensive for widespread commercial use.
 This method was used to produce book illustrations and color postcards published under the Uvachrom,/i> name by the Union of Color Photography (Farbwenphotographie).